sagieppel/Unsupervised-extraction-of-textures-and-PBR-materials-from-images/README.md

 all the cells have similar distributions as a uniform texture.
 Pick random channels from the extracted texture image, augment them, and use the resulting maps as property maps (roughness, metallic, height...) for the SVBRDF/PBR material.

+# How this works:
+a) Divide the image into a grid.
+For every grid cell extract distribution of colors and gradients.
+Identify a region for which all the cells have similar distributions as a uniform texture.
+Pick random channels from the extracted texture image, augment them, and use the resulting maps as property maps (roughness, metallic, height...) for the SVBRDF/PBR material.

 ## License:
 Code is available: